-When traveling cranes with loads, stow unused hooks, follow OEM requirements, and keep loads close to the ground while avoiding obstructions.
+When traveling cranes with loads, stow unused hooks, follow Original Equipment Manufacturer requirements. and keep loads close to the ground while avoiding obstructions.
 When initiating travel movements and when the load or crane is approaching personnel, the warning horn or signal, if so equipped, shall be sounded.
 Maintain communication with and operate under the direction of a signaler.
 Use slow speeds for better load control.
-Be aware of travel restrictions and other cranes working in the area.
-Remember to check clearances and watch for obstructions.
+Crane operators, riggers, and crane walkers shall ensure the crane's and load's travel paths are clear of obstructions.
+Supervisors shall ensure operators and crane walkers are aware of crane rail travel restrictions for the crane(s) to which they are assigned.
+When traveling a crane with a boom, always have the boom in the position providing adequate stability in case the load should swing out of radius.